 A great idea can come from many places.
 Here are some suggested places to start:

+When deciding on a topic, it is helpful to conduct background research.
 Some good places to find background information:

-Now that you've done some background research, it's time to narrow your topic.
 Remember: the shorter your final paper, the narrower your topic needs to be.
 Here are some suggestions for narrowing and defining your topic:

 Describe and develop your topic in some detail.
 Try filling in the blanks in the following sentence, as much as you can: